m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/sequence.md

 });`;

 export const more = [
 { description: <>Clicking "GO" multiple times quickly will interfere with the smooth animation.
-This is because the `run()` method will immediately replace any existing Action that is running on the entity.
+This is because the `run()` method will immediately replace any existing Action that is running on the node.
 To fix this, to the `Sequence` Action, add Actions [before and after] the animations to disable and re-enable the button:
 <ul>
 <li>A <code>Custom</code> Action sets the <code>isUserInteractionEnabled</code> property of the button to <code>false</code> before the animations begin.
 This prevents additional clicks.</li>
 <li>When the animations are complete, a <code>Custom</code> Action sets the <code>isUserInteractionEnabled</code> property of the button to <code>true</code> so it again responds to clicks.</li>